oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - the implementation declared here overrides the implementation provided at notification definition.

+- parameter_value_assignments: represents the optional map of parameter value assignments for passing input parameter values to notifications.

+  - assignments for notification inputs that are not defined in the notification definition may be provided

-- parameter_mapping_assignments: represents the optional map of parameter_mapping_assignments that consists of named output values returned by operation implementations (i.e. artifacts) and associated attributes into which this output value must be stored
+- parameter_mapping_assignments: represents the optional map of parameter_mapping_assignments that consists of named output values returned by notification implementations (i.e. artifacts) and associated attributes into which this output value must be stored

-  - assignments for notification outputs that are not defined in the operation definition may be provided.
+  - assignments for notification outputs that are not defined in the notification definition may be provided.

-#### Additional requirements
+The following additional requirements apply:

 - The behavior for implementation of notifications SHALL be override.
   That is, implementation definitions assigned in a notification